swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

 * AWS Lambda authorizer reads the JWKS.json location from `jwks_uri` environemnt variable.
 * In `create_request` Lambda a new environmnet parameter `auto_approve` has been added.
 The parameter controls the approving process.
 When set to *true* request are automatically approved during request creation.
 Otherwise, each request needs to be approved by a user with *Reviewer* permissions.
 * The name of claim that contains group membershipt has been parametrized through `group_claim_name` environment variable.
+* A new e-mail template for auto approve case has been added.

 The solution does not deploy *User Pool* it needs to be set-up.
 This document gives walkthrough how it can be done manually using AWS Console.